worldforge/worldforge/README.md

 ## Installation

 The simplest way to install all required dependencies is by using [Conan](https://www.conan.io).
+This setup requires CMake 3.23+

+Make sure you have installed Conan, CMake, Subversion (if you're building the server) and a c++ compile (g++ or clang).

 ```bash
 conan remote add worldforge https://artifactory.ogenvik.org/artifactory/api/conan/conan